 When people think of adoption, they often think only of young healthy children or babies.
 In every country where ICANZ goes, there are untold numbers of children waiting, often languishing for lack of personal loving attention, waiting for a family; they are called "Waiting Children", "Special Focus Children" or sometimes "Special Needs Children".
-The term " "special needs" can be scary or intimidating, leading people to believe waiting children are not healthy.
-The DVD below will “peel back the label and see what lies beneath” this term.
+The term " "special needs" can be scary or intimidating, leading people to believe all waiting children are not healthy.

 Typically these children fall into these categories:

-Older child may mean over 5 or over 8 years, depending on the country.
-They may long for a permanent family and have no health issues, yet because they are older, fewer families wish to adopt them.
+Older childare typically over 8 or 9 years, depending on the country.
+They may long for a permanent family and have no special health issues, yet because they are older, fewer families wish to adopt them.
 When an older child joins a new family, there are both joys and challenges for the child, parent and other family members.
 It is indeed wonderful to see a child settle into a new family and to make enduring links with other family members, friends and neighbours.
-Children may also bring some of the stressful experiences of their earlier lives into their new families.
+Children may also bring some of the stressful traumatic experiences of their earlier lives into their new families.
 Parents must be prepared to help them deal with this, to learn new ways of behaving and a new language.

 Large Sibling Groups

-Family groups of 3, 4, 5 or more children, often with one child 7 or older, may be classified as waiting children; because few wish to adopt 3 or more children at once and because it is challenging to parent a larger group all at once.
+Family groups of 3, 4, 5 or more children, often with the oldest child aged 9 or older, may be classified as waiting children; because few adopting parents wish to adopt 3 or more children at once and because it is challenging to parent a larger group all at once.
 Families need to have the resources to parent a larger number of children.